Guillaume Courtois: Collaborations

 In addition to the frequent collaborations with his brother Jacques, a number of collaborations between Guillaume Courtois and Abraham Brueghel, a Flemish still life painter active in Rome, are recorded.
 An example is the Still life of fruits and flowers with a figure (Sold at Sotheby's on 29 January 2015 in New York, lot 302).
-The still life was painted by Brueghel while Courtois painted the figure.
+The still life was painted by Brueghel, while Courtois painted the figure.
 The painting is a variant of the Grapes and pomegranate with a vase of flowers and a female figure (private collection), which has been dated to the end of the 1660s.
 Courtois reprised the charming female figure in his Fruit Picker (Gemäldegalerie, Dresden), which is a collaboration with Michele Pace del Campidoglio.
 He also collaborated frequently on public works with Bernini, who admired his work and recommended him for commissions, and Carlo Maratta.

-In 1653 he painted the figures of St. Eustace, the Good Samaritan, a St. Mary of Egypt and St. Augustine in four large landscapes of Gaspard Dughet.
+In 1653, he painted the figures of St. Eustace, the Good Samaritan, a St. Mary of Egypt and St. Augustine in four large landscapes of Gaspard Dughet.
 This was one of the earliest documented commissions of Courtois and the patron was Camillo Francesco Maria Pamphili.
-The next year Courtois and Dughet collaborated again for the same patron on works for the Palazzo Pamphilj.
+The next year, Courtois and Dughet collaborated again for the same patron on works for the Palazzo Pamphilj.

 Drawings

-Guillaume Courtois was a very skilled draughtsman as is testified by the many preparatory studies he left behind and which can be found, amongst others, in the Istituto Nazionale per la Grafica.
+Guillaume Courtois was a very skilled draughtsman, as is testified by the many preparatory studies he left behind and which can be found, amongst others, in the Istituto Nazionale per la Grafica.
 Preparatory drawings are generally in chalk, whereas compositional designs tend to be in pen and ink and wash.

-The preparatory studies in chalk (Nationalmuseum, Stockholm and the Museum Kunstpalast, Düsseldorf) for The Martyrdom of St Mark fresco in San Marco are very skillful and demonstrate a fluid technique and a firm grasp of form and chiaroscuro.
+The preparatory studies in chalk (Nationalmuseum, Stockholm and the Museum Kunstpalast, Düsseldorf) for The Martyrdom of St Mark fresco in San Marco are very skilful and demonstrate a fluid technique and a firm grasp of form and chiaroscuro.